 Portland Cement Plaster on Monolithic Walls.
-Doorway Ornament of Pre-cast Stone John Galen Howard & Associates, Architects

-A single coat of stucco which improves the coarse appearance of the surface of the concrete but which does not completely obscure the form marks is used very often and with considerable success.
-A mixture made in the proportion of 1 cubic foot of Portland cement to 2 cubic feet of sand has proved very satisfactory when just sufficient water has been added to make a mortar of creamy consistency.
-This mixture is dashed on the concrete surface with a stiff brush and allowed to harden without trowel-Two- and three-coat stuccoes are used to ing. achieve surface effect beyond the possibilities of the single-coat.
+Doorway Ornament of Pre-cast Stone John Galen Howard & Associates, Architects ture made in the proportion of 1 cubic foot of Portland cement to 2 cubic feet of sand has proved very satisfactory when just sufficient water has been added to make a mortar of creamy consistency.
+This mixture is dashed on the concrete surface with a stiff brush and allowed to harden without troweling.
+Two- and three-coat stuccoes are used to achieve surface effect beyond the possibilities of the single-coat.
 Various trowel effects are possible, or the exterior stucco coat may be marked off in the pattern of stones.
 Some of the most unique effects have been achieved by combing stuccoed surfaces with a stiff wire brush.
 An interesting effect is obtained by combing alternate blocks at right angles to the horizontal.
 Commercial Portland cement stuccoes containing, where color is used, thoroughly tested mineral pigment, are recommended.
 The colors of stuccoes can be controlled very closely.